delta-exchange/just-the-docs/index.md

 # Getting Started

- Delta Exchange is a pltform for trading of cryptocurrency derivatives.
-We currently offer Futures contracts on bitcoin (BTC), ether (ETH), ripple (XRP) and stellar lumens (XLM).
+ Delta Exchange is a platform for trading of cryptocurrency derivatives.
+We currently offer Futures contracts on bitcoin (BTC), ether (ETH), ripple (XRP), Binance Coin (BNB) and stellar lumens (XLM).
 The following features stand us apart from other cryptocurrency exchanges:

 - **Leverage:** All derivative contracts traded on Delta Exchange have built in leverage of up to $$100$$x.
 This means that with say 1 BTC, you can take a position of up to 100 BTC.